 Post-transaction review is a two-step approval process for Divvy credit card transactions.
 When the feature is enabled, transactions will require two layers of approval after they have been coded and attached a receipt.
-The first step is a Budget Owner review (Budget Approval) , followed by an Admin (Admin Approval).
+The first step is a Budget Owner review (indicated by the Budget Approval status) , followed by an Admin or Bookkeeper review (indicated by the Admin Approval status).
 After two pairs of eyes have reviewed transactions, they can be synced to accounting software.

 How do I enable this feature for my account?

 You can enable post-transaction review by going to Settings > Transactions > Review settings to turn this on.
 You can turn it on globally, for transactions over a certain dollar amount, or by a specific budget.

 How will I know if there are transactions that need my review?

 There are no real time notifications that will let you know that transactions need your review, however, transactions that need your review will be included in your weekly reminder email if you have it activated.
 This email arrives on Monday mornings for any outstanding tasks you have in Divvy, including transaction reviews.
 You'll see a section of your email that reminds you of transactions to review.

 Beyond that, you're always able to filter your transaction list to only the transactions that need your review in real time.
 Simply click the +Filter button, and select the Status dropdown.
 Depending on your role, you'll select "Budget Approval" if you're a budget owner, or "Admin Approval" if you're an Admin or Bookkeeper.

 It's pretty straightforward, here's a two minute video to explain how transactions will be reviewed.

 Which transactions will require a review?